Vacant Property Refurbishment Grant

 The grant amounts increased on 1 May 2023.
 If you applied for the grant before the 1 May 2023 and you haven’t got your grant yet, the new grant amounts can be applied.
 The FAQs about the grant have more information on this.

 If the renovation costs more than the grant, you will have to pay for this.
-You can apply for Sustainable Energy Authority of Ireland (SEAI) grants to help improve the energy efficiency of your home.
+You can apply to the Sustainable Energy Authority of Ireland (SEAI) for the Better Energy Homes Grant Scheme.
+This grant helps improve the energy efficiency of your home, by helping with the cost of insulating your home or installing a heat pump or solar panels.
+Work covered by the SEAI scheme is not covered by the Vacant Property Refurbishment Grant.

 The grant must be approved before any work begins.